What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 • What’s the best long flight outfit

-• what to wear when flying long distance
+• What to wear when flying long distances

 LONG FLIGHTS FAQ

-What to wear on a plane to be comfortable?
+What should you wear on a plane to stay comfortable?

 When traveling on a plane, it’s best to wear comfortable clothing such as loose-fitting pants or leggings, a soft t-shirt or top, and layers to adjust to temperature changes.
 Don’t forget to wear comfortable footwear, like sneakers or slip-on shoes.